 We could have had a purely classical universe (other than the black body problem), but instead we are in a universe where any given subatomic event has a random component and particles are rapidly coming in and out of existence.
 We were lifted into this more complex, random universe because for each classical universe, there are an infinite number of identical quantum universes where a single particle is in an infinite number of places.
 Our observer moments are lifted to a very high cardinality universe with the maximum amount of “noise” it can have without that noise disrupting our conscious experiences.

-(We could also be in a quantized universe because Navier-Stokes is unbounded and any true flowing of fields that existed would create infinitely deep, fractal-like eddies which could also bubble back up to the macro scale and consume the universe if several interacted or even if one interacted with itself.)
+(We could also be in a quantized universe because Navier-Stokes is unbounded and any true flowing of fields that existed would create infinitely deep, fractal-like eddies which could also bubble back up to the macro scale and consume the universe if several interacted or even if one interacted with itself.) (replaced by below)

 If our brains operated on a smaller scale that was disrupted by quantum mechanics, we would find the quantum realm that much smaller.
 Just enough so it wouldn’t.
 This is the opposite of most mathematical universe formulations, which place us in the simplest universe of a given observer-moment.
 Due to the amathematical universes, continuum hypothesis, and “lifting,” I argue instead that we are in the most complex.
 Our universe is maximally complex, especially beneath the scale required for a biological neural network to function classically.